tvillega/dcc-webpage/content/posts/linux-file-permissions.md

 ```

-The same error applie for `rm`.
+The same error applied for `rm`.
 I always fix this with `sudo chmod 755`, but as an unprivileged user I found myself hopeless.
 The system administrator wasn't available on the help desk, so an unmovable `theslant` path lived on my web directory for a long time.
 It wasn't until the system administrator came back that I got to fix it.
 And I have to admit it, it was a really good life lesson.

 ## File Permissions (revisited)